 The St Paul’s College community proudly congratulates Will Rikard-Bell on his innovation, resilience, and growing recognition in the world of wine.
 For the Young Gun of Wine story CLICK HERE

-A Legacy of Excellence and Mentorship
+A Legacy of Mentorship and Innovation

 Two of Warwick’s top students from the 2019 team have since secured roles at DLR, the German National Space Agency, thanks to his guidance and international connections.